nasa/puma/README.md

 PuMA relies on a conda environment in order to manage its software dependencies and environment variables.
 In order to link a C++ project to the PuMA library, refer to the next subsection.
 On the other hand, after activating the puma environment, open a python session and run "import pumapy" in order to import the pumapy python package.

 The [jupyter notebooks](./python/tutorials) show the typical function use for pumapy.
+These can be run directly in Google Colaboratory, as explained in the [tutorial's README](./python/tutorials/README.md).

 ### How to link your C++ project to the PuMA library
 In the folder [initproject](./cpp/initproject) there is a simple example project already linked to the PuMA library.